A Combinatorial Interpretation for the coefficients in the Kronecker Product $s_{(n-p,p)}\ast s_{\lambda}$ (Multiplicities in the Kronecker Product $s_{(n-p,p)}\ast s_{\lambda}$): Preliminaries and Notation

 Let $\chi^\l$ and $\chi^\m$ be two irreducible characters of $S_n$.
 The \emph{Kronecker product} $\chi^\l\chi^\m$ is defined for every $\sigma \in S_n$ by $\chi^\l\chi^\m(\sigma) = \chi^\l(\sigma)\chi^\m(\sigma)$.
 Then

 Hence, using the Frobenius characteristic map, one defines the Kronecker product of Schur functions by

-Littlewood \cite {l} proved the following identity: where $c_{\gamma \delta}^{\eta}$ is the Littlewood-Richardson coefficient, i.e. the coefficient of $s_{\eta}$ in the product $s_{\gamma}s_{\delta}$.
-Garsia and Remmel \cite{gr} generalized this result as follows: where $A,\ B$ and $D$ are skew shapes and the sum runs over all decompositions of the skew shape $D$.
-By induction we have the following generalization: where the sum runs over all decompositions of $D$ of type $(n_1,n_2,\ldots, n_k)$.
-0in The \emph{reverse lexicographic filling} of $\m$, $rl(\m)$, is a filling of the Young diagram $\m$ with the numbers $1,2, \ldots, |\m|$ so that the numbers are entered in order from right to left and top to bottom.
+Littlewood \cite {l} proved the following identity: where $c_{\gamma \delta}^{\eta}$ is the Littlewood-Richardson coefficient.
+Garsia and Remmel \cite{gr} generalized this result for any skew shapes $A$, $B$ and $D$: where the sum runs over all decompositions of the skew shape $D$.
+By induction one obtains: where the sum runs over all decompositions of $D$ of type $(n_1,n_2,\ldots, n_k)$.